-129. Report the sum of all foreign liabilities, excluding liabilities from positions in derivative contracts.
-Figures are reported by offices in each individual jurisdiction to the relevant central bank for the compilation of the BIS consolidated international banking statistics (see column "Total positions, Liab." in Table 8A of the Statistical Annex of the BIS Quarterly Review).23
+133. Report the sum of all foreign liabilities, excluding liabilities from positions in derivative contracts.
+Include liabilities between a non-domestic office within the reporting group and a domestic counterparty not included in the reporting group.
+Figures for locational statistics are reported by offices in each individual jurisdiction to the relevant central bank for the compilation of the BIS consolidated international banking statistics (see column "Total positions, Liab." in Table 8A of the Statistical Annex of the BIS Quarterly Review).25 Short sales positions (i.e. where the bank has borrowed and then sold securities to create short positions) should be allocated to the country of the counterparty of securities borrowing transaction (the lender of securities to whom borrowed securities are owed).
+Do not base the country allocation on the original securities issuer.